Laksha10/Laksha10/README.md

-- Hi, I'm Laksha 👋
+Hi, I'm Laksha 👋

 Welcome to my GitHub!
 I'm a tech enthusiast with a keen interest in coding, content writing, and oration.
 Currently, I'm deepening my understanding of data structures while exploring innovative projects.

 🚀 What I Do

-Passionate about problem-solving and software development Experienced in content creation and effective communication Always open to collaborating on impactful projects
+-Passionate about problem-solving and software development -Experienced in content creation and effective communication -Always open to collaborating on impactful projects

 📬 Get in Touch
 📧 Email: lsingla_be23@thapar.edu